WohlSoft/SDL-Mixer-X/README.md

 the `-DSDL_MIXER_CLEAR_FOR_ZLIB_LICENSE=ON` flag):

 ### Static linking
-(BSD, ZLib, and "Artistic" licenses are allows usage in closed-source projects)
+(BSD, ZLib, "Artistic", MIT, and "public domain" licenses are allows usage in closed-source projects)
 * libFLAC
 * libModPlug
 * libOGG